The Heroic Path Update (What Wasn’t Working and What We Changed)

 The major change for the Underdog was moving it from Stalwart to Speedy.

-And honestly, this was overdue.
+Honestly, this was overdue.

 When it was first classified as Stalwart, part of that was to help balance the initiative types.
 On paper, that made sense.
 But over time, it became clear that what looked right on paper was not matching what was actually happening in play.